CREDIT CARD HELP: The basic fundamentals of credit cards

 also may get a share -- you will owe taxes on any settled debt.

 firm, be aware that you do not have

-to pay upfront for debt settlement services. from consumers
+to pay upfront for debt settlement services.
+Debt settlement companies are banned from collecting advance fees from consumers

 before settling or reducing the consumers' credit card or other unsecured debt,